 Coffee grounds repel ants rather than kill them.
 These common insects do not like the scent and acidity of the grounds.

-Fruit trees and vegetables that benefit from coffee grounds include blueberries, carrots, elderberries, peppers, tomatoes, sweet potatoes, and radishes.
+Fruit trees and vegetables that benefit from composted coffee grounds include blueberries, carrots, elderberries, peppers, cucumbers, tomatoes, sweet potatoes, and radishes.

-Furthermore, some houseplants and potted plants also benefit from it when used as mulch, pesticide, or fertilizer.
+Some houseplants and potted plants also benefit from coffee grounds when used as mulch, pesticide, or fertilizer.

 Takeaway